Term

 Expectorant

-Expectorant herbs help to remove excess amounts of mucous from the respiratory system.
+Expectorant herbs help to remove excess amounts of mucous from

 [Also referred to as Anticatarrhal.]